ThomasByr/chat-bot/README.md

 - create home page with flet (flutter)
 - signin and signup pages, local user database with YAML and md5
+- first model striped and finetuned from camembert-base

 </details>